How to Deal With Assholes - According to 8 Experts

 Figure out a way to avoid them:

+Avoidance is a must when you’re learning how to deal with assholes.
 If they’re a member of your family or someone you work with, avoidance may not be an option.
-However, if they’re a neighbor or a friend of a friend, you can take steps to not put yourself in situations where the a-hole will be present.
+However, if they’re a neighbor or a friend of a friend, you can take steps to not put yourself in situations where the asshole will be present.
 There’s no shame in avoidance, even if there were, you need to do what’s best for you.

 Ignoring may sound like avoiding but it’s a different tactic.
 “Most of us confuse avoiding with ignoring,” says intimacy expert Allana Pratt.
 “Avoiding is when you use energy trying hard NOT to let them bother you…which bothers you.
 True ignoring is literally not letting their behavior matter.
 Like whatever.
 Honestly no big thing.”
-Don’t give the a-hole any of your emotional time or energy because they haven’t earned it.
+Don’t give the asshole any of your emotional time or energy because they haven’t earned it.
+Withdrawing your focus is a great tip for how to deal with assholes.

 Don’t take their behavior personally: